 Big Bend National Park

 I found this scenic park in West Texas at the U.S. – Mexico border.
 I’m a hiking enthusiast, and being here felt like heaven.
 There were over 150 miles of hiking trails for me to discover.
 Luckily, I had carried my hiking gear; hence my hikes were comfortable and pretty exciting.
+I could’ve still done some last-minute gear shopping at an rei austin store (or anyone nearby), but I’m glad I’d carried my gear anyway!
 Apart from interacting with fellow hiking lovers, bird watching was another great activity that I enjoyed at this park.
 I spotted hundreds of different bird species, and I even took some photos.

 I made many unforgettable memories at Surfside Beach in Texas.
 Some of the things I did include jet-skiing and relaxing at the beach while watching other travelers.
 Walks along the shore were also fun.
 I can’t forget feeling my bare feet on the unbelievably soft sand.
 Since I was there for three days, I still had plenty of time to surf and fish.
 Then, I tried out a few nearby restaurants to taste Texan cuisine, and I was impressed!
 Some of them had bars, and I took advantage of that to share drinks with the locals.